I

 In order to discover an independent and near-contemporary evaluation of the work, we could not do better than turn to a judicious and well informed interpretation printed by the early geographer, Peter Heylyn, in later editions of his Cosmographie.
 It may, indeed, be cited here as a brief (and mid-seventeenth century) summation of the perennial appeal of Hall's satirical utopia:

 Mundus Alter et Idem … is a witty and ingenious Invention of a Learned Prelate, writ by him in his younger days (but well enough becoming the austerity of the gravest Head) in which he distinguisheth the Vices, Passions, Humours and ill Affections most commonly incident to mankind, into several Provinces, gives us the Character of each, as in the description of a Country, People, and chief Cities of it; and sets forth to the Eye in such lively Colours, that the Vicious man may see therein his own Deformities, and the well-minded man his own Imperfections.
-The Scene of this Design is laid by the Reverend Author in this Terra Australis, the Decorum happily preserved in the whole Discovery; the stile acutely clear, in the Invention singular.'20
+The Scene of this Design is laid by the Reverend Author in this

 For making material so readily available, I am very much indebted to the Rare Books and to the MS Librarians of the Australian National Library, and to the Rare Books Librarians of the La Trobe Library and of the Library of Monash University.